dshah1206/Video-Chat-Application-using-Scaledrone-API/README.md

 # Computer Networks Project: Video-Chat-Application-using-Scaledrone-API
-Created the project in 2018.
-It is a simple Peer to Peer Video Chat Application using three ideas:
+The project was created in 2018.
+The application is a simple peer-to-peer video chat application that uses three resources:

-i) WebRTC – Web Real Time Communication
+1) WebRTC - Web Real Time Communication Framework.

-ii) Scaledrone- A real time messaging service platform for signalling service
+2) Scaledrone - A real time messaging service platform for signalling service.

-iii) Google Chrome browser- Any WebRTC supported browser will work .
+3) Any WebRTC supported browser (Recommended: Google Chrome).

-Implementation:
+## Implementation Process:

-In this application there are two users ie. A host and a remote host.
-Remote host is also called as offerer.
-The application is made using html and javascript.
-Both the users can individually start their webcams by running the html file in a browser.
-A hash key is generated every time a user runs the file.

-If two users want to get in the same room then the hash key has to be same. ie. to have a two way communication Hash key works as a password that can be shared between two users to get into the same room.
+In this application, there are two users, i.e. a host and a remote host.
+Remote hosts are also known as offerers.
+The application is written using HTML and JavaScript.
+Both users can start their webcams individually by running the HTML file in a browser.
+Every time a user runs the file, a hash key is generated.
+If two users want to get into the same room, the Hash key must be the same, i.e. a two-way communication.
+The Hash key works as a password that can be shared between two users in order to get into the same room.

-Example:
+*For Example:
-file:///C:/Users/ABC/Desktop/webrtc-master/index.html#41061d
+file:///C:/Users/ABC/Desktop/webrtc-master/index.html#41061d*

-In the above url: #41061d is the hash key
+    a) In the above url: #41061d is the hash key

 If the same hash key is used in a different location on a different computer still the network connection will be established.

-Thankyou.